 Sauna Galilea: one for the younger guys!

-Sauna Galilea is a fun urban gay sauna spread out over four floors in the centre of Barcelona.
+Sauna Galilea is a fun urban gay sauna spread out over four floors in the center of Barcelona.

 There's a Finnish-style sauna, as well as a Jacuzzi, cabins where you can have a massage, a small gym and TV rooms where you can relax with any new ‘friends' you might make.
 We particularly liked the blue-tiled shower rooms and the round windows in the Jacuzzi room that look like portholes in a ship.
 Hello, sailors!